gameofnodes/EpisodeNotes/EpisodeNotes.101-125.md

 - [Big Keith's Appraisal - youtube](https://youtu.be/IkYUDQCYGHA?t=73)

 Please support Game of Nodes and other great independent validators in the Cosmos.
 Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today.

+## Episode 123: As Simple As Do Re Mi, A B C

+As the Cosmos cools, we instead decide to warm our hearts with the discussion of baby namezzz, sleepless nights, U.S. "train people", and the general annoyances for paying bills.

+Please support Game of Nodes and other great independent validators in the Cosmos.
+Make [Needlecast](https://needlecast.envoys.io), [Kingnodes](https://www.kingnodes.com), [RHINO](https://rhinostake.com), and [Lavender.Five](https://www.lavenderfive.com) a part of your delegation strategy today.